translate/pootle/docs/server/fabric_deployment.rst

 The first step is to install the necessary software on the local computer.

-.. note:: We strongly recommend using a virtual environment.
-Check the :ref:`Setting up the Environment <installation#setup_environment>` docs to see how to set up a virtual environment.
+.. note:: We strongly recommend using a virtual environment (virtualenv).
+Check the :ref:`Setting up the Environment <installation#setup_environment>` docs for information about virtualenvs.

 .. code-block:: bash